Description: Arduino Uno R3 Development Board Microcontroller Based On ATmega328 With USB Cable For Arduino

 - The best choice first, arduino come with routine procedures, burn into it.

-- 1 x UNO R3 Development Board with USB cable
+- 1 x Arduino Uno R3 Development Board Microcontroller Based On ATmega328 With USB Cable For Arduino